anandu79/IP-geolocation-containerized-project-with-Application-Load-Balancer/README.md

 ![docker](https://github.com/anandu79/IP-geolocation-containerized-project-with-Application-Load-Balancer/blob/main/images/docker.jpg?raw=true)

-For that, we have to launch 3 Ammazon Linux EC2 instances.
+For that, we have to launch 3 Amazon Linux EC2 instances.
 I have changed their names to api-service-instance1, api-service-instance2, and api-caching-instance1 for better understanding.

-We can change the hostname using:
+We can change the hostname using the below command after loggin into those servers:

 ```
 hostnamectl set-hostname api-service-instance1